-PRIVILEGES AND IMMUNITIES OF OTHER OFFICERS AND SERVANTS:
+PRIVILEGES AND IMMUNITIES OF OTHER OFFICERS AND SERVANTS

-- (1) Immunity from suit and legal process in respect of things done or omitted to be done in the course of the performance of official duties. - (2) Exemption from taxes in respect of emoluments received as an officer or servant of the organization. - (3) Exemption from taxes on the importation of furniture and effects imported at the time of first taking up post in the Republic of the Marshall Islands, that exemption to be subject to compliance with such conditions as the Minister responsible for finance may determine for the protection of the revenue.
+1. Immunity from suit and legal process in respect of things done or omitted to be done in the course of the performance of official duties.

+- 2. Exemption from taxes in respect of emoluments received as an officer or servant of the organisation. - 3.
+Exemption from taxes on the importation of furniture and effects imported at the time of first taking up post in Solomon Islands that exemption to be subject to compliance with such conditions as the Minister responsible for finance may determine for the protection of the revenue.